FIELD JOURNAL.

 The 2-Node Trap: Why Your Proxmox “HA” Will Fail When You Need It Most (and How to Fix It)

-OPTION 3: THE ENGINEER ( I built my first Proxmox cluster on a Friday night.
+The proxmox 2 node quorum fix is a 15-minute deployment that most engineers skip until Saturday morning teaches them why it matters.
 Two beefy nodes.
 Shared storage.
 HA enabled.
-I shut the laptop feeling smug—I had just replaced a six-figure VMware stack with two commodity servers and some Linux magic.
-Saturday morning, a power blip hit the rack.
-Both nodes came back…
+I shut the laptop feeling smug — I had just replaced a six-figure VMware stack with two commodity servers and some Linux magic. >_ Architect’s Brief…

 Azure Management Groups vs. Subscriptions: Where Should Policy Live?